atomic14/esp32-hsp-hf/README.md

 I've added in support for microphone input and pulled the speaker output into the demo code so that it can be more easily customised.

+I'll try and clean this code up further, but I would not recommend trying to use this code unless you really know what you are doing and know how to use the esp-idf.

 # Setup

 You'll need the esp-idf setup.
 Follow the instructions here: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/